Phil Parkinson: Wrexham

 On 1 July 2021, Parkinson was appointed manager of National League side Wrexham on a 12-month rolling contract.
 Parkinson was awarded the National League Manager of the Month award for March 2022 after leading the team to four wins and a draw.
 This award came two days after Wrexham had defeated league leaders Stockport County 2–0 in the FA Trophy semi-final to win a place in the final at Wembley against Bromley.
 In the final, Wrexham would finish as runners-up to Bromley.
 In the league, they finished second behind Stockport County before losing 5–4 at home to Grimsby Town in the play-off semi-finals.
 In the following season, Wrexham, under Parkinson, achieved promotion to League Two as National League champions in the 2022–23 season.
 This marked a return for Wrexham to the English Football League after a 15-year absence.
 Wrexham would ultimately accrue 111 points in total, four points clear of Notts County in second place.
 The 111 league points total set a record for the top five divisions of English league football.
 In their 2023–24 League Two campaign, they would achieve a second successive promotion in second place behind Stockport County.

 Wrexham's impressive form carried over into the 2024–25 season in League One, an unbeaten four games to start the season seeing Parkinson named League One Manager of the Month for August 2024.
 On 4 January 2025, Parkinson coached his 1,000th game as Wrexham beat Peterborough United 1–0.
 He was named manager of the month once again for March 2025 following sixteen points from seven matches.
 The team finished the season in second with 92 points, setting a team record for score in the EFL.
 Parkinson had managed the team through three successive promotions, a first in the upper divisions of both English and Welsh football.

+He subsequently led them to a record best 7th place finish in their return to the Championship, narrowly missing out on the playoffs on the final matchday following a 2–2 draw with Middlesbrough and Hull City’s victory over Norwich City.
+This marked the club’s highest-ever league finish.